/terms/cite-sources-optimization · 5 min read · intermediate

 Status in 2026

 Cite Sources Optimization is widely recommended in 2026 GEO guides as a basic content-quality discipline.
-The paper's actual finding is narrower: under specific 2023 testbed conditions (GPT-3.5-turbo, top-5 Google sources, temperature=0.7, 5 responses per query), the LLM-prompted Cite Sources intervention raised PAWC from 19.5 to 24.9.
-Replication on 2026 commercial AI engines (ChatGPT-5, Perplexity, Claude, Copilot, Gemini) has not been isolated by public study.
-PAWC scores are experimental signal under specific conditions, not citation-rate multipliers for current engines.
+The paper's actual finding is narrower: under specific 2023 testbed conditions (GPT-3.5-turbo, top-5 Google sources, temperature=0.7, 5 responses per query), the LLM-prompted Cite Sources intervention raised PAWC from 19.3 to 24.6.
+Whether the 24.6 PAWC lift for Cite Sources reproduces on 2026 commercial AI engines (ChatGPT-5, Perplexity, Claude, Copilot, Gemini) has not been isolated by public study; the score is experimental signal under the paper's specific testbed, not a citation-rate multiplier for any current engine.

 How to apply

 The Aggarwal paper supports active rewriting to add citations for claims made.
-It does not support citing decoratively, citing low-authority sources, or citing one's own work as primary evidence.
 The practical writing rules:

-- Scan your draft for load-bearing claims: any sentence asserting a fact, statistic, or observation that a sophisticated reader might want to verify is a candidate.
+• Scan your draft for load-bearing claims: any sentence asserting a fact, statistic, or observation that a sophisticated reader might want to verify is a candidate.
 The pattern is: claim + verifiable source.
-Example: "In Ahrefs' March 2026 study of 863K SERPs, 37.9% of Google AI Overview cited pages also ranked in the organic top 10 (Ahrefs, March 2026)."
+Example: "In Ahrefs' March 2026 study of 863K SERPs, 37.9% of Google AI Overview cited pages also ranked in the organic top 103."

 What to skip: